gaurav/species-autocomplete/README.md

 species-autocomplete
 ====================

 A [Phylotastic 2](http://evoio.org/wiki/Phylotastic) project to autocomplete species names over the web.
+It is made available under the MIT license (see LICENSE).
 This project consists of three components:

-1. The `init` folder contains the files necessary to set up the SQLite database.
+1. The `init` folder contains the files necessary to set up an SQLite database.
 `init.sql` is the initialization script for the database.
 You can then run `demo-data.sql` for really basic starting data, or you can add the names you want into the `names` table.
-Finally, run `regen-index.php` to regenerate the names index.
+Finally, run `regen-index.php` to (re)generate the names index.
 This takes a LONG time; I hope to look into faster approaches at some point.